Color Space

 - V = R - Y'

 So all we’re doing is subtracting our luma (brightness) value from our blue and red values.
 That looks a lot simpler.
 And if you re-arrange the equations a little, you’ll see that Y', U, and V provide enough information to determine our original RGB values.
 Y’CbCr is based on this Y’UV representation but goes a step further.
 To get Cb and Cr for our Y’CbCr representation out of the Y’UV one, we’re essentially just squeezing the U and V values into a range of 16-240.
-This is explained in detail in About YUV Video - Win32 apps and is outside the scope of this blog post.
+This is explained in detail in About YUV Video - Win32 apps(opens in a new tab or window) and is outside the scope of this blog post.

 Oh yeah, and then there’s color ranges

 Remember earlier when I said RGB values are usually between 0 and 255?
 It turns out this isn’t always true.
 In fact, many videos contain RGB values between 16 and 235 (for example, most Rec.
 709 HD content).
 In this case, 16 is the darkest black, and 235 is the brightest white.
 This is called either full range or limited range and was again done for historical reasons.
-I don’t want to dive too deep into this, but if you’re curious, I recommend the following article Full RGB vs. Limited RGB: Is There a Difference?.
+I don’t want to dive too deep into this, but if you’re curious, I recommend the following article Full RGB vs. Limited RGB: Is There a Difference?(opens in a new tab or window).

 What’s important to know for our use case is that most images are encoded in full range, whereas our expected Rec.
 709 video output should be in limited range.
 If we forget to take range conversion into account, our video might look a little washed out.